Sustainability Reporting

 Advice on disclosure under Article 8 of the Taxonomy Regulation (2021)

-Article 8 of the Taxonomy Regulation requires the same companies which are required to publish non-financial information under the NFRD to also include information on how and to what extent their activities are associated with economic activities that qualify as environmentally sustainable under the Taxonomy Regulation.
+Article 8 of the Taxonomy Regulation obliges companies required to publish non-financial information under the NFRD to include information on how and to what extent their activities are associated with economic activities that qualify as environmentally sustainable under the Taxonomy Regulation.
 For this purpose, non-financial companies are required to disclose the proportion of their turnover, capital expenditure and operating expenditure associated with economic activities that qualify as environmentally sustainable.

 In March 2021, ESMA delivered advice to the European Commission regarding how to specify the content, presentation and methodology of the information to be disclosed.
 A Commission Delegated Regulation related to this advice entered into force at the end of December 2021.
-The Commission has published FAQs in December 2021 (updated in January 2022) and February 2022 with guidance related to the Commission Delegated Regulation.
+The Commission has published a number of FAQs with guidance related to the Commission Delegated Regulation.

 Review of the Non-Financial Reporting Directive (2020)